zachfi/puppet-bsd/README.md

 and OpenBSD.
 In here will be various facts, functions and classes for tuning and configuring a system, both router and host configurations.

+FreeBSD support is lagging behind that of OpenBSD.
+Orignaly the network configuration for FreeBSD was handled by puppetlabs-operations/puppet-freebsd.
+This module will attempt to move the functionalilty of the puppetlabs-operations/puppet-freebsd module into puppetlabs-operations/puppet-bsd.

 It is intended that Puppet users of this code use only the classes and facts in their manifests.
 The rest of the code here is simply to support the interface supplied by the manifests.
 Implementing the functions directly is not advised,